DanielSayer/admin-dashboard/README.md

 There are multiple feature pages, and billing page, although these are not, and likely will not be implemented, as feature toggles is the sole purpose of this project.

+## Notes

+As this was a demo project, responsivness is not a priority, and it is intended to be used on a desktop browser.

 ## How to run

 1. Clone the repo